-- While the regional solution reduces risk, there is still some uncertainty around future waste tonnages and income. - Tasman and Nelson councils will review their waste operations in 2015.
+- It was originally anticipated that an agreement would be finalised in time for regional operations from June 2015, but the timetable for agreement has now been extended by 12 months.
+While both councils continue to support one regional landfill, there remains a risk that agreement will not be reached. - In the event that agreement is reached, the regional solution reduces risk, but there is still some uncertainty around future waste tonnages and income in the future. - Tasman and Nelson councils will also review their waste operations in 2015.
 This may result in changes to the councils' other waste operations, funding or governance of the solid waste activity.